+TITLE I

-TITLE I - The Prosecution Service and its duties
+The Prosecution Service and its duties

+CHAPTER I

-Chapter I - The Prosecution Service
+The Prosecution Service

-The mission of the Prosecution Service is to further justice in the defence of law and order, citizens' rights and the public interest protected under law, ex officio or at the request of the parties concerned, and safeguard the independence of the courts and advocate the social interest.
+The mission of the Prosecution Service is to further justice in the defence of law and order, citizens' rights and the public interest protected under law, ex officio or at the request of the parties concerned, and safeguard the independence of the courts while securing the social interest through their intervention.

 One.
-The Prosecution Service is a body of constitutional significance with legal personality, integrated in the Judiciary but operating autonomously therefrom.
-It pursues its mission with its own resources in keeping with the principles of unity of action and hierarchical order and subject at all times to those of legality and impartiality.
+The Prosecution Service is a body of constitutional significance with legal personality, integrated in the Judiciary but operating independently thereof.
+It pursues its mission with its own resources in keeping with the principles of uniformity in service provision and hierarchical accountability and subject at all times to those of legality and impartiality.